djhmateer/djhmateer.github.io/_posts/2021-10-15-email IP block barracuda.md

 [https://ipinfo.io/](https://ipinfo.io/) - the tool I used to get information on an IP

-I used to have an email confirmation link like:
+I used to have a one click email confirmation GET link like:

 ```http://osr4rightstools.org/account/email-address-confirmation/a9493b9b-5eb2-4043-a6c7-bf921df6c4f7```